 Make it a signature event so that everyone in the community knows about it and associates it with your nonprofit.
 And make it a ton of fun so everyone looks forward to it, enjoys it, then talks about it for weeks afterward.

 Do this 1 event, do it well, then spend your time on donor development, not more events.

 You just CAN’T raise big bucks doing event after event.
 Ditch the events that aren’t productive and aren’t fun for you or your guests.

 Once you get that, it’s time to refocus on your donors – those sweet people who love your cause and are willing to fund your good work.

-The big question, then, is how do you move toward Fundraising and away from Fundraisers?
+The big question, then, is how do you move toward donor-based fundraising and away from all those fundraiser ideas?